aleshaleksey/fansys23/base-rules.md

 + 3 dice points to share between gaining SP dice and MP dice.
 + [3 + Int] skill points to put into skill ranks and proficiencies (other than saves).
 + 1 skill to add to background skills
-+ 3 level points, to be used for abilities, or exchanged for skill points (3 skill points per level point).
++ 3 level points, to be used for stats, abilities, or exchanged for skill points (3 skill points per level point).

 A character must spend all points when it levels up.
 It cannot horde unspent points waiting for the next level.